Directors

 Managing Director, Department of Microbiome Science

-Ruth Ley is a biologist and received her PhD from the University of Colorado, Boulder.
-In July 2008, Ley joined the Department of Microbiology at Cornell University as an Assistant Professor, and in 2013 became an Associate Professor with tenure in the Department of Molecular Biology and Genetics.
+Ruth Ley is a biologist and received her PhD from the University of Colorado, Boulder (USA).
+In July 2008, Ruth Ley joined the Department of Microbiology at Cornell University as an Assistant Professor, and in 2013 became an Associate Professor with tenure in the Department of Molecular Biology and Genetics.
 She joined the institute in 2016.
-Ley's awards include a Fellowship in Science and Engineering from the David and Lucile Packard Foundation, a Beckman Young Investigator Award, the NIH Director’s New Innovator Award, the ISME Young Investigator Award, the Ernst Jung Prize for Medicine, and the Otto Bayer Award.
-She is a member of EMBO, of the European Academy of Microbiology, and of the American Academy of Microbiology.
+Ruth Ley's awards include a Fellowship in Science and Engineering from the David and Lucile Packard Foundation, a Beckman Young Investigator Award, the NIH Director’s New Innovator Award, the ISME Young Investigator Award, the Ernst Jung Prize for Medicine, and the Otto Bayer Award.
+She is an elected member of European Molecular Biology Organisation (EMBO), of the European Academy of Microbiology, and of the American Academy of Microbiology.
 In 2020 she was elected to the Leopoldina German National Academy of Sciences.

 Susana CoelhoDirector, Department of Algal Development and Evolution